How to Evaluate Insurance Agency Automation Tools: A 7-Step Framework

 Efficiency is valuable.
 But efficiency combined with defensibility is far more powerful.

-Measure ROI in Agency Terms — Not Generic Software Terms
+Step 6: Measure ROI Using Agency Metrics, Not Generic Software Benchmarks

 When evaluating insurance agency automation tools, avoid vague promises like: